-^{}Cristi: University of Maryland, jicristi@umd.edu.
+^{}Forthcoming in AEA P&P, 2024.
+Cristi: University of Maryland, jicristi@umd.edu.
 Kalemli-Özcan: University of Maryland, kalemli@umd.edu.
 Sans: University of Maryland, msans@umd.edu.
-Unsal: OECD and IMF, Filiz.UNSAL@oecd.org.
+Unsal: OECD, Filiz.UNSAL@oecd.org.
+The views expressed and arguments employed in this paper are solely those of the authors and do not necessarily reflect the official views of the Organisation for Economic Co-operation and Development or its member countries.
+Any errors or omissions are the responsibility of the authors.

-Özcan (2019), Di Giovanni et al. (2022), Kalemli-Özcan and Unsal (2023)).
-The UIP deviations can also be important for advanced economies as they are linked to demand for U.S. treasuries (e.g Degasperi, Hong and Ricco (2023), Jiang, Krishnamurthy and Lustig (2021).

-To uncover the global impact of U.S. monetary policy and the dollar, we rely on local projections, as proposed by Jordà (2005).
+ered interest parity (UIP).
+As shown by Kalemli-Özcan and Varela (2021) and Akinci, Kalemli-Özcan and Queralto (2022), UIP premia is a country-level time-varying risk premia priced by the international investors to hold risky EM assets.
+Albagli et al. (2024) argue that a combination of idiosyncratic and global shocks lead international investors to price this risk premia differentially by country.
+Such time-varying deviations from the UIP have been identified as crucial in understanding deteriorating macro conditions in emerging markets with risk-sensitive capital flows (Kalemli-Özcan (2019), Di Giovanni et al. (2022), Basu et al. (2023), Kalemli-Özcan and Unsal (2023)).
+The UIP deviations can also be important for advanced economies as they are linked to demand for U.S. treasuries (e.g Degasperi, Hong and Ricco (2023), Jiang, Krishnamurthy and Lustig (2021)).1 To uncover the global impact of U.S. monetary policy and the dollar, we rely on local projections, as proposed by Jordà (2005).
 The local projection method provides a flexible framework and is easy to implement.
 Moreover, it is well documented that local projections have several advantages over VAR models (e.g. Kilian and Lütkepohl (2017); Plagborg-Møller and Wolf (2021)).

-We find that, a tighter U.S. monetary policy lead to higher UIP premia in EMs, whereas such effects are not observed in AEs.
-Due to currency and credit risk, foreign investors may demand a risk premium to absorb local currency debt compared to risk-free foreign exchange debt.
+We find that, a tighter U.S. monetary policy leads to higher UIP premia in EMs, whereas such effects are not observed in AEs.
+Due to currency and credit risk, foreign investors demand a risk premium to absorb local currency debt compared to dollar debt.
 Hence another interpretation of the increase in the UIP premium is a temporary tightening of foreigners' portfolio constraints in the absorption of local currency debt which may force private deleveraging and growth slowdown, compounded by fire sales in local currency assets (see Basu et al. (2023) for theoretical underpinnings of this channel, where closing the UIP wedge improves welfare).
-Indeed, the U.S. monetary policy shock, which is financial in nature, brings an immediate depreciation and an expected appreciation of EMs' currencies, along with a higher interest rate differential between EMs and the U.S., as UIP risk premium is priced-in the interest rate differentials (as shown by Kalemli-Özcan and Varela (2021).)
+The U.S. monetary policy shock, which is financial in nature, brings an immediate depreciation along with a higher interest rate differential between EMs and the U.S., as UIP risk premium is priced-in the interest rate differentials (as shown by Kalemli-Özcan and Varela (2021)).
+Thus, an expected appreciation is not what is driving the higher UIP premia-on the contrary, investors expect persistent depreciation after financial shocks on EM currencies as shown by Kalemli-Özcan and Varela (2021).